With all this glorious hiking,

 We also recommend you buy trip-interruption/cancellation insurance.
 For a small fee, it covers an emergency return to your home country.
 Your need to return could be due to a foreign affairs office traveler-safety advisory, for example.
 Or it could be due to a family emergency—if you are the primary caregiver.
 A reliable travel-insurance company is Allianz Global Assistance (800-461-1079 / www. allianz-assistance.ca/en).
 Ask them for details.

-Bear in mind, if fewer than six people commit to our group trip, we’ll have to cancel it.
+Bear in mind, if fewer than seven people commit to our group trip, we’ll have to cancel it.
 No insurance policy covers that.
-So if you purchase your airfare before we confirm your group has at least six hikers, you must be confident you’ll want to continue with your own vacation in Italy for the same dates.
+So if you purchase your airfare before we confirm your group has at least seven hikers, you must be confident you’ll want to continue with your own vacation in Italy for the same dates.
 We cannot refund your airfare.

-Book through the consolidator .
+Book through the consolidator www.autoeurope.com.
 They’ll compare prices from all the prospective rental-car companies, then offer you the best deal.
 A distinct advantage of AutoEurope is that their rates—in addition to having the option of a no-deductible CDW (collision damage waiver)—always include insurance coverage for theft and third-party liability.
 We’ve rented through AutoEurope numerous times in various countries.
 Never were we able to find a better option on our own.
 We’ve also appreciated that AutoEurope agents have consistently provided excellent phone service.
-When we published this website, AutoEurope's price for renting a compact, 4-door car with manual shift, such as a Fiat 500, was $360 for 9 days in August, 2020.
-That price included full insurance, theft, third-party liability, and zero deductible.
+As of February 2022, AutoEurope's price for renting a 4-door economy car at the Torino airport was $1220 for eleven days, or $102 per day.
+That price included full insurance (theft, and third-party liability) with zero deductible.

 driving in Italy